-When people think something is easy, they call it a “piece of cake.”
-We’re not sure making this car was easy, but it is a BIG piece of cake!
-This is the new fastest and longest-traveling edible vehicle on Earth.
-There are some non-cake parts in it: a metal frame like a bike, and rubber tires.
-But those parts weigh just 63 pounds, while the cake weighs 595 pounds.
+We’re not sure making this car was a piece of cake, but it is a BIG piece of cake!
+This cake car is the new fastest and longest-traveling edible vehicle on Earth.
+There are some non-cake parts in it: a metal frame like a bike, and rubber tires, but those parts weigh just 63 pounds, while the cake weighs 595 pounds.
 The car rolled 350 feet, hitting a top speed of 17 MPH.
 After the world record was set, they carved the car into cake slices so everyone could fuel up!

 Wee ones: A car – even one made out of cake – has 4 wheels.
 Can you count to 4 out loud?